 My practice is mostly strategic advisory and helping clients find solutions and overcome various roadblocks, be it legal, regulatory or business-related.
 Given the way the Indian economy is growing, I believe the opportunities are immense.
 From an industry perspective also, these are exciting times.
 Automation and use of artificial intelligence are likely to change the way legal services are provided, allowing lawyers to focus more on core strategic issues.

-Saket Shukla is a co-founding partner of Phoenix Legal, which is one of the fastest-growing law firms in India.
-Saket focuses on strategic advisory, M&A and corporate transactional work, and has extensive experience advising on structuring of complex deals in the insurance sector.
+Saket Shukla is a co-founding partner of Phoenix Legal, a leading law firm in India.
+Saket focuses on strategic advisory, M&A and corporate transactional work, and has extensive experience advising on complex deals and issues in the insurance sector.

-Saket has been advising clients in the insurance sector for over a decade and has seen the industry evolve to its current position.
+Saket has been advising clients in the insurance sector for over two decades and has seen the industry evolve to its current position.
 He regularly advises foreign investors and promoters working in various sectors (life, non-life, reinsurers, broking and other intermediaries).
 His experience includes advising on complicated and cutting-edge work, including M&A, regulatory issues, structuring, joint ventures and foreign investments.
-Saket recently advised private equity asset manager Apis Partners on acquiring a significant minority stake in Star Health and Allied Insurance Company.

 Saket's insurance sector expertise and work have been widely recognised.
 According to The Legal 500: Asia Pacific, Saket "gives excellent, sound, balanced advice on insurance, JVs and corporate matters" and has "a great ability to see the bigger picture and solve problems while keeping the legal constraints in mind".
 A source quoted in Chambers and Partners reports that Saket "understands what I am asking for and translates that into simple advice that I can immediately use", adding that he is "very pragmatic, solution-oriented and demonstrates the ability to meet clients' requirements".